I'm Steve. I'm The Author Of Your Next Bestseller...

 Tell Your Big Story

-If you want to get straight to the point, fill out the quick and easy form below and I’ll be in touch to schedule our free consultation - Or you can reach out to me directly after taking just a
+Fill out the quick and easy form below and I’ll be in touch to schedule your free consultation ...

 We respect your privacy.
 Your email address will never be shared or sold.

 But life isn’t all violence and transformation.
-Jeff and Clare Curtis’ book, “Cameron,” is a dramatic, heart-wrenching story with a happy ending about a British baby prematurely born in the Maldives during a violent storm – overcame every hurdle possible to somehow make it out alive.
-Today, Cameron Curtis is a healthy, happy two-year old boy who lives in Dubai with his equally happy parents.
-Their book has interested a London agent with hopes of becoming a movie or docu-drama.
+Jeff and Clare Curtis’ book, “Cameron,” is a heart-wrenching drama with a happy ending – the story of how a British baby prematurely born in the Maldives during a violent storm – overcame every hurdle possible to somehow make it out alive.
+Today, Cameron Curtis is a happy, healthy two-year old who lives in Dubai with his equally happy parents.

-Or maybe you’re more like my co-writer Jon Gordon, who offered a healthy, sugar-free ice cream into the American food market (called Clemmy’s), only to be crushed in an epic battle with Nestle Foods, not unlike that of Erin Brockovich (and with the same attorney).
+Or maybe you’re more like my dear friend and co-writer Jon Gordon, who offered a healthy, sugar-free ice cream into the American food market, only to be crushed in an epic battle not unlike that fought by Erin Brockovich (with the same attorney).
 Jon attended my wedding in Somerset (Lamyat), in lieu of a honeymoon, we finished the book just days before the New York Times outed sugar as poison.
 With Universal Pictures interested and a major actor circling, “The Food Mafia…the Truth, the Whole Truth, and Nothing But the Truth,” may soon be a major motion picture.
 TheFoodMafiaBook.com.

-Then there’s “Flatline, the day London died,” a cyberthriller written with a former MI6 (James Bond-style) agent whose name I cannot reveal unless…well, you know the rest.
-His story idea teamed a British MI6 agent with an American special ops man, which is why he hired me (for the American perspective).
-Kevin’s idea was brilliant, as he anticipated a theme similar (and maybe more clever) than that used in the James Patterson and Bill Clinton 2018 summer bestselling thriller, “The President is Missing!”
+Then there’s “Flatline, the day London died,” a cyberthriller written with a former MI6 agent whose name I cannot reveal unless…well, you know the rest.
+His story idea teamed a British MI6 agent with an American special ops man, which is why he hired me to make up his Brit-American writing team.
+Not to mention, I lived in Pilton (near Glastonbury) and he lived in Bristol, so we were able to meet in the middle at a pub to review weekly updates!

 So, you see, we all tell stories for different reasons.
 Sometimes to document our past for our family; other times to illustrate our achievements and inspire others; sometimes to create memorable fiction; and, occasionally, to expose a horrible wrong or injustice.
 No matter what your goal, I can help you write your story in your voice and from your perspective, with the distinct possibility of landing a book deal, TV series, or motion picture possibility.